WebAhead5/CSS-Project-TeamTarzan/README.md

    - Planning
    - Efficiency

-to help write this README I used information from the following link : [CLICK HERE](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax)
+To help write this readme we used information from the following link : [CLICK HERE](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax)